 We are particularly concerned about human-induced climate change.
 Climate change is a serious threat to the integrity of life on Earth, now and for future generations.
 We are especially engaged in supporting our vulnerable neighbours in the Pacific.

-Uniting Earth Ministry part of the UME team in the Uniting Church in Australia, NSW/ACT.
+Uniting Earth is part of the Uniting Advocacy Team.

-Uniting Earth Ministry works across the church to explore how we might “confess the Lord in fresh words and deeds” (Basis of Union, 11) in light of our developing awareness of the place of humans in Creation.
+Our Uniting Earth Advocates work across the church to explore how we might “confess the Lord in fresh words and deeds” (Basis of Union, 11) in light of our developing awareness of the place of humans in Creation.
 Since December 2020 the focus of our advocates has been on supporting the work of the Climate Action Task Groups established in response to the Synod's 2019 resolution on climate action.